Skip to main content

 CPU Memory HardDisk

-This section holds values for Total CPUs, Cores/CPU, CPU Speed, total RAM, and other hard disk drive (HDD) info.
-If you don't want the CPU and memory values to be changed via autodiscovery, check the Don't change via api option.
+The CPU Memory HardDisk subsection holds values for Total CPUs, Cores/CPU, CPU Speed, total RAM, and other hard disk drive (HDD) info.
+Select Don't change via api if you have manually set CPU or memory values and don't want discovery jobs to overwrite them.

 Device Operating Systems